City trip Culture Europe Featured The Netherlands

 Bijzondere Musea in Amsterdam - The Black Archives

-The Black Archives is – as the name suggests – an archive, but also serves as a cultural centre and an exhibition space showcasing the black history of the Netherlands.
-Currently, Facing Blackness is running here, showing you how people of colour were (and sometimes still are) represented in Dutch books and media.
+The Black Archives is – as the name suggests – an archive, but also serves as a cultural centre and an exhibition space showcasing the black history of The Netherlands.
+When I was there, Facing Blackness was running, documenting how people of colour were (and sometimes still are) represented in Dutch books and media.
 This makes for some sobering images.
-There are quite some relatively recent (children’s) books on display with titles I won’t even write down here.
+There were plenty of relatively recent (children’s) books on display with titles I won’t even write down here (the Dutch equivalent of some very hard R’s).
 They also built a cardboard tower full of extracts from (mainly Belgian) comic books, in which the many African stereotypes were blurred.
-Unfortunately this makes for a tower of considerable height, and none of us even noticed while reading these comics as a kid.
+Unfortunately this made for a tower of considerable height, and none of us probably even noticed while reading these comics as a kid.
 The entire debate concerning Black Pete is of course documented as well.
 Not the most comfortable exhibition, but one that is very needed.

 Museums in Amsterdam - Foltermuseum Amsterdam